mvenaas/IS-212/src/mandatory_02/README.md

 # Problem 1:
 ####Mark and sweep GC
-The mark and sweep garbage collector is implemented as a subclass of Heap.
+The mark and sweep garbage collector is implemented as a subclass of mandatory_02.garbagecollection.Heap.
 Appendix B contains the skeleton code for the class.
 The mark() and sweep() methods must be finished.